omerkaya1/abf-guard/docs/progress/README.md

 6. Code passes go vet, golint and race detector checks ```DONE```
 7. UTs ```DONE```
 8. Try to reach 100% of the test coverage ```More or less DONE```
-9. Integration tests should start by docker-compose ```In progress```
+9. Integration tests should start by docker-compose ```DONE```
 10. ```make run``` and ```make test``` presence ```DONE```

 ## TODO for the project
 * ~~Update README.md file~~
 * ~~Complete UTs~~
-* Complete integration tests
+* ~~Complete integration tests~~

 ## TODO for the future
-* Create a message queue that will send notifications for the service administrator about subnet addresses that look suspicious
+* Create a message queue that will send notifications for the service administrator about subnet addresses that look suspicious;
+* Add context to every critical section of the programme so that OS signals could be propagated and properly handled;